Cleo

 Establish AI regulatory sandboxes at national level by August 2026

-Local context in European Union
+Local context in the EU

 The EU AI Office coordinates enforcement and provides guidance.
 The AI Pact allows companies to voluntarily commit to AI Act principles ahead of legal deadlines.
 National competent authorities must be designated by August 2025.